Salmon P. Chase

-Early years
+Early life and family

-Chase was born in Cornish, New Hampshire, on January 13, 1808, to Janette Ralston and Ithamar Chase, who died in 1817 when Salmon was nine years old.
+Salmon Portland Chase was born in Cornish, New Hampshire, on January 13, 1808, to Janette Ralston and Ithamar Chase, who died in 1817 when Salmon was nine years old.
 His paternal immigrant ancestor was Aquila Chase from Cornwall, England, a ship-master who settled in Newbury, Massachusetts, about 1640, while his maternal grandparents Alexander Ralston and Janette Balloch were Scottish, originally from Falkirk.
-His mother was left with ten children and few resources, and so Salmon lived from 1820 to 1824 in Ohio with his uncle, Bishop Philander Chase, a leading figure in the Protestant Episcopal Church in the West.
+His mother was left with ten children and few resources, and so Salmon lived from 1820 to 1824 in Ohio with his uncle, Bishop Philander Chase, a leading figure in the Protestant Episcopal Church in the West and the founder of Kenyon College.
 U.S. Senator Dudley Chase of Vermont was another uncle.

 He studied in the common schools of Windsor, Vermont, and Worthington, Ohio, and at Cincinnati College before entering the junior class at Dartmouth College.
 He was a member of the Alpha Delta Phi fraternity and Phi Beta Kappa, and graduated from Dartmouth with distinction in 1826.
 While at Dartmouth, he taught at the Royalton Academy in Royalton, Vermont.
-Chase then moved to the District of Columbia, where he opened a classical school while studying law under U.S. Attorney General William Wirt.
+Chase then moved to the District of Columbia, where he opened a classical school while reading law under U.S. Attorney General William Wirt.
 He was admitted to the bar in 1829.

-Chase married his first wife Katherine Jane Garniss on March 4, 1834.
-She died the following year after the birth of a girl who died a few years later.
-He married his second wife Eliza Ann Smith on September 26, 1839, who died from consumption years later.
-Chase married his third wife, Sarah Bella Dunlop Ludlow who also died from consumption.
+Chase married his first wife, Katherine Jane Garniss, on March 4, 1834.
+She died the following year after giving birth to their daughter, who died a few years later.
+He married his second wife, Eliza Ann Smith, on September 26, 1839.
+Their daughter, Kate Chase, was born in 1840.
+Eliza died from consumption when Kate was five years old.
+Chase's third wife, Sarah Bella Dunlop Ludlow, also died from consumption.
 After her death, he did not remarry.

 The Salmon P. Chase Birthplace and childhood home still stands in Cornish, New Hampshire.